thesocompany/vagov-content/pages/disability/file-an-appeal/board-of-veterans-appeals.md

 <div class="va-introtext">

-Find out what happens at a Board of Veterans’ Appeals hearing—and how to request one if you want a Veterans Law Judge to discuss your appeal.
+Find out what happens at a Board of Veterans’ Appeals hearing—and how to request one if you want a Veterans law judge to discuss your appeal.

 </div>